Southam Road Cemetery

 These include a number of smaller copies of the well known ‘Banbury Cross’, the best of these being the vaulted York Stone 'Ball Memorial'.
 This is close to the site of the old mortuary chapel and its maintenance is conditionally tied in perpetuity to the People’s Park in Banbury.
 The park, near to the main ‘Banbury Cross’ in the centre of town, was given to the people of Banbury on condition that the Ball Memorial is maintained in good condition in perpetuity.

-There is space available in the cremated remains (ashes) section, and also a Columbarium has been built within this area to offer an alternative resting place for ashes.
+There is ashes plots available in the cremated remains section in our Lodge Gardens section at the front of the cemetery, and also a Columbarium has been built to offer an alternative resting place for ashes.